Death is Knocking at My Door

 I’m tired of sleeping beneath my bed

-So I’ll hide here and avoid its stead.
+I best hide here to avoid its stead.

 We are often mixed up, but